Consortis-Geospatial/SnapIntegrator/README.md

    - If the values are equal, the endpoint is ignored.
    - If the values are **different**, the endpoint is considered a **candidate “unmerged” point**.
 5. Each candidate point is tested to ensure it lies **inside** the selected polygon:
-   - A small negative buffer (`-tolerance`) is used to avoid points lying exactly on the boundary.
+   - A small negative buffer (`tolerance`) is used to avoid points lying exactly on the boundary.
 6. All valid candidate points are written to a memory **point layer**, which is added to the current QGIS project.

 ---